dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:20-27 %}

 Confirm that everything is working by viewing the application in a browser.
 All three cards should be showing their front faces.
-Now change the value of the `_isFlipped` field to `true` and, after the application recompiles, all three widgets should be showing their back faces.
+Now change the value of the `_isFlipped` field to `true` and, after the application re-compiles, all three widgets should be showing their back faces.

 In order to re-render our widget, we need to update the `flip` method to toggle the `_isFlipped` field and invalidate the widget